MKS-teamninja/teamninja/README.md

 OffTheGrid Campground Finder
 (MKS36 Team Ninja Greenfield Project)

-OffTheGrid is a campground search app that facilitates locating campground info from anywhere in the US (though currently only Texas).
+OffTheGrid is a campground search app that facilitates locating campground info from anywhere in the US (currently limited to only Texas).
 Whether you want to find campgrounds near your or near a specific location, this app will find them all and show you any relevant info you might need to help you get as far off the grid as you want.

 Getting Started